Costco EDI onboarding for approved vendors runs in this order:

 Do I need to contact my trading partners when switching EDI providers for Costco?

-No — with the right provider, you can migrate your EDI setup without notifying or disrupting your existing trading partners.
+No — with the right provider, you can migrate your EDI setup without notifying or disrupting existing trading partners.
 Providers like BOLD VAN handle the migration at the VAN level, preserving your existing EDI IDs and partner relationships while configuring your setup for Costco's requirements.

 What metrics should I track after going live with Costco EDI?